 The House of San Vicente Ferrer, saint patron of Valencia, is popularly known as Pouet de San Vicent.
 Here is the house where San Vicente Ferrer lived and inside is a museum dedicated to his life.
 Discover more about the House of San Vicente Ferrer.

-Another popular market is Colon Market, “Mercado de Colon,” also situated near the center of the city.
+Another popular market is the Colon Market, “Mercado de Colon,” also situated near the center of the city.
 More of an indoor plaza, it consists of two stories of mini restaurants and stores.
 Here you can try some of the best horchata or enjoy a copa of wine or beer.

-The Plaza de Ayuntamiento translated into English as the Council Square is Valencia’s biggest and most central plaza.
+The Plaza de Ayuntamiento, translated into English as the Council Square, is Valencia’s biggest and most central plaza.
 It is surrounded by beautiful architecture and various places to eat, drink, and shop.
 For any picture perfect moment, visit the Council Square and admire the beauty of Valencia.

 Looking for the perfect souvenir to bring back home?
 Make sure you visit the Round Square, or the “Redonda Plaza” to discover a unique treasure.
 Located near Plaza de la Reina, Round Square was previously used for trade opportunities and bargaining.
-It was a meeting place where merchants throughout Spain and have since left their mark in history.
+It was a meeting place where merchants throughout Spain have left their mark in history.

 The name “Miguelete” derives from a blessing given to the bell that occurred on 29 September 1418, the day of San Miguel.
 This bell tower is also the main bell tower for the city.
 Here you can climb up its steps and view the city from above.
 Visit Miguelete and enjoy the many monuments of Valencia!

 Quart Towers, in Spanish “Torres de Quart,” are one of the twelve gates of the once ancient wall that surrounded the old city of Valencia.

 The name “Torres de Quart” comes from the tower’s location, since they are halfway between the city center and a village called Quart de Poblet.